Caravan and Camping Sites

 Is there a fee?

 Yes, from 1st April 2016 Test Valley Borough Council will charge for work connected with caravan site licensing for relevant protected sites.
 Fees will apply to granting licences, transferring licences, variation of site licence holders request, and an annual fee.
-More details on the fees are contained in our licensing fee policy which is available to download at the bottom of the page.
+More details on the fees are contained in our licensing fee policy which is available to download from this page.

 What does the application process involve?